grafana/x-ray-datasource/README.md

 ### Insights

 In Insights you can see the summary table for Insights.
-Clicking the InsightId will take you to AWS console.
+Clicking the `InsightId` will take you to AWS console.

 ### Service map

-Service map in Grafana enables customers to view the map of their applications built using microservices architecture.
-Each node on the map represents a service such as an AWS Lambda function or API running on API Gateway or a DynamoDB table.
+Service map in Grafana enables customers to view a map of their applications built using microservices architecture.
+Each node on the map represents a service such as an AWS Lambda function or an API running on an API Gateway or DynamoDB table.
 With this map, customers can easily detect performance issues, or increase in error, fault or throttle rates in any of their services and dive deep into corresponding traces and root cause.

 ![Service map](https://grafana.com/static/img/docs/node-graph/node-graph-7-4.png 'Service map')